painteyes/laravel-vue-deliveroo/README.md

 ## About the project
-Deliveroo-inspired website forked from [Darius104/DeliveBoo](https://github.com/Darius104/DeliveBoo) with responsive layout.
+Deliveroo-inspired website with responsive layout.

 ## Technologies
 - HTML